jun-jing/dockerizeRORPrerequisitePlusOrders/README.md

 Order of starting a new docker on Chinese Server with ROR:
 1. Create a new ROR(better do it on your local dev env, not on server side)
     1. git clone https://github.com/berxtjkl/dockerizeRORPrerequisitePlusOrders.git
-    2. create a repo on git, and replace the "randomName" with repo's "name" of all command.sh files.
+    2. create a repo on git, and replace the "rubyFourKingWebsite" with repo's "name" of all command.sh files.
     3. execute dockerizeRORPrerequisitePlusOrders/command1.sh
     4. cd /usr/src/app/
     5. execute dockerizeRORPrerequisitePlusOrders/command2.sh and exit temp container